MELIT - One Size Does Not Fit All: Responsive Teaching for Every Student

 Presenter: Dr. Allyson Matczuk

-VIRTUAL Keynote PM 2: Creating a Community of Support: Transfer and Transitions for Students (7 spots remaining)
+FULL - VIRTUAL Keynote PM 2: Creating a Community of Support: Transfer and Transitions for Students

 Moving between supplementary support in individual or small group settings and the classroom context can be challenging for our most vulnerable students.
 How can we ensure smooth transition and maximize the transfer of newly learned literacy processes into multiple contexts?
 How can we ensure students have a sense of security on a day-to-day basis and after supplementary support ends?
 Collaboration, cohesion, cooperation and caring!